hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ## Exercise

-Introduction to Gephi.
-Begin completing the [tutorial for Gephi by Martin Grandjean][62] in class.
-Create a network using historical data provided by the instructor.
+Introduction to Gephi. **Prior to class**, complete this [tutorial for Gephi by Martin Grandjean][62].
+Create a network using historical data provided by the instructor, or use data you've uncovered in your own research.
 Play around with different layouts and algorithms and take note of how it changes the network and your interpretations of the network.

 ### Assignment:

 * **Blog Post #5**.
 Reflect on the ways historians could use network analysis in their work.
 What sort of relationships might networks allow us to see?
 What sort of networks did you create and what did you learn about the different algorithms?
 What sort of historical questions could we pose about Silicon Valley using networks?
 Post due by **Saturday October 25 at midnight**.
 * Discussion questions posted to the course website by **Sunday October 26 at midnight**.

 ### Recommended: